 If that is the case, think about contacting other investors as you go through the process of signing the papers to take on the property.
 If speed is your goal, be proactive in the demographic you’ve chosen to target (in this case, other investors), and contact them before you need to market your home more aggressively to get attention.
-As an investor, you have the potential to develop relationships with other investors and in cases like this short flip, those relationships can turn in to speedy transactions under the right circumstances.#idx-price-bar#
+As an investor, you have the potential to develop relationships with other investors, and in cases like this short flip, those relationships can turn into speedy transactions under the right circumstances.

 A Longer Term Approach